goku417/internet_ratio_bot/README.md

 ## Requierements
 * Python 2.7
 * pip
+* UBUNTU USER ONLY: Make sure you have install `libxml2-dev libxslt-dev`

 ## How to use it
 1. Make sure you have `pip` install on your computer if not install it.